International Programs Professor in Management

 Professor of Finance

-Parker received his BA in mathematics and economics from Yale University and his PhD in economics from MIT.
+Parker holds a BA in economics and mathematics from Yale University and a PhD in economics from MIT.

-Research Focus Project: Parker works on issues in household finance, financial markets, and public policy.
+Current Research Focus: Parker works on issues in household finance, financial markets, and public policy.
 Current projects include the efficacy of recent policies like economic stimulus payments and the "Cash for Clunkers" program at stimulating demand, the support of lending in markets with adverse selection, and portfolio choice.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.